LavaJyami/rubyapp/README.md

 3. Go to the "reactfrontend" folder and install npm (npm install)
 4. Start the front-end react project by going to the "reactfrontend" folder and starting the server in port 3000(npm start).
 5. enjoy the game :)

+This appilcation uses Yandex dictationary API to verify the words entered.